How to Convert a Proprietorship Firm to a Private Limited in India

 • Photograph

-Latest Passport size photograph of all directors and shareholders.
+Latest passport-size photograph of all directors and shareholders.

 • Application of DSC DIN

 In the first stage, all the partners have to apply for a Digital Signature and DIN.
-The Digital signature is an online signature usually used for filing, and the DIN refers to the Directors’ PIN number issued by MCA.
+The Digital signature is an online signature usually used for filing, and the DIN refers to the Directors’ PIN issued by the MCA.
 If all of a firm’s directors already have the DSC and DIN, this initial step can be skipped.

 • Name approval

-The company name is very important.
+You are supposed to supply six different options for your company name to the MCA, from which the MCA will select one.
+The names you provide should be unique and complement the business type.
+The company name is significant.
 It is considered the first impression for suppliers, buyers, and stakeholders.
 Therefore, it must be suggestive, relevant, and attractive.
 Various factors must be kept in mind while naming the company.

 How do you choose a better name for a private limited firm?

-The name should be concise and be as short as it could be.
-Every person shall be able to say it easily and they should be easily recollecting your company’s name the very first time they read it or hear it.
+• It must be short and simple.
+The name should be concise and as short as possible.
+Everyone should be able to say it easily, and they should easily recall your company’s name the very first time they read it or hear it.

-The name of your company must be related to business.
-It must fit into the company’s branding.
+• It must be meaningful.
+Your company’s name must be related to the business and fit into the company’s branding.

-The company’s name should not be the same as or identical to an existing company or a registered trademark.
+• It must be unique – The company’s name should not be the same as or identical to an existing company or a registered trademark.
 Plural versions must always be avoided.

-The name of the company should not be against the Indian law.
+• It should not be offensive or illegal – The name of the company should not be against Indian law.
 Not to be abusive or against customs and the beliefs of any religion.

-• MOA & AOA drafting & submission of forms
+MOA & AOA drafting & submission of forms

-As soon as the name got approved, you are supposed to draft Memorandum of association(MOA) and Articles of Association (AOA); Stating the takeover of Proprietorship concern.
+As soon as the name is approved, you are supposed to draft a Memorandum of Association (MOA) and Articles of Association (AOA) stating the takeover of the Proprietorship concern.

-• Get incorporation certificate, PAN and TAN.
+Get an incorporation certificate, PAN, and TAN.

 In general, it takes between 7 and 12 days for a company to get registration and the incorporation certificate.
 The Incorporation certificate is legal proof that the company has been converted into a private firm in India.
 The further process, including the PAN and TAN documents, will be received from the income tax department in approximately 15-20 days (physically).

-• Bank Account
+Bank Account

 • Separate Legal Existence

 The private limited company will come under a separate legal entity, and its existence is separate from its members.
-This enables the business to have its assets and enter any contracts in the name of the private limited company or a third party if there is any dispute in the near future.
-The members, such as the directors and shareholders of a company, have nil percentage of personal liability to the creditors of a company for the company’s debts beyond their holding in the company.
+This enables the business to have its assets and enter into any contracts in the name of the private limited company or a third party if there is any dispute in the near future.
+The members, such as the directors and shareholders of a company, have nil percentage of personal liability to the creditors of a company for the company’s debts beyond their holdings in the company.

 • Limited Liability of Directors